 But it's not exactly the correct term.
 Your adrenals, the small glands that sit on top of your kidneys that help you manage stress, can't really get tired, but they can become overactivated.

 Instead, it's more accurate to call so-called adrenal fatigue as Hypothalamic-Pituitary-Adrenal (HPA) axis dysregulation, although I know this isn't quite as easy to say.
-The HPA axis is a complex system between your brain and adrenals that regulates your stress response.
+The HPA axis1 is a complex system between your brain and adrenals that regulates your stress response.

 When we experience stress, the HPA axis kicks into gear, releasing cortisol and other hormones to help us deal with the stress.
 This is a normal, healthy response that helps us cope with short-term stressors.